Weiss Fund for

 The publication and dissemination of well-designed and implemented research on programs affecting the poor is important in helping donors, governments and NGOs improve their policies and programming.
 However, the prospects for publication in top journals will not directly enter into funding decisions.

-While there may be exceptions, funding will typically not exceed $5,000 for undergraduate and master’s students, and $40,000 for PhD students.
+While there may be exceptions, funding will typically not exceed $5,000 for undergraduates and master’s degree students, and $50,000 for PhD students.
 Junior faculty may apply for grants to incubate larger projects for which they expect to seek funding elsewhere or supplement other funding to allow important questions to be addressed that cannot be addressed through other funding channels.
 These grants will typically not exceed $75,000.
 There is no pre-set budget limit on proposals from senior faculty.
 We recognize that senior faculty proposals may have higher costs, given their proposals should be for longer-term projects and projects designed to study geographic regions, rather than individuals, so as to capture spillover effects.

 Funding is limited to covering the cost of specific projects and is not available for tuition, researcher salary, and/or stipends.
 Typical expenses covered include travel to collect data or other direct data collection costs, materials, data purchase, and research assistant time.
 Any equipment purchased with the grant should be donated to a non-profit organization after completion of the study; if the applicant has other plans, these should be described briefly within the proposal.
 While data entry and data aggregation costs are eligible, undergraduates and graduate students will not normally receive funding to hire research assistants.